How to Organize Pokémon Cards in a Binder

 Here are some great sites to use:

-How to Organize by Set Number
+1. Organize by Card Number

 Pros: Numerical order is easy, spaces can be left for missing cards, and sets will be organized chronologically.

-STEP 1- Identify the expansion set
+STEP 1 – Identify the expansion set

 Modern cards will have the symbol on the bottom left or bottom right of the card.
 Being able to identify the symbol and categorize the symbols together will essentially result in your cards being organized into sets.